Olshansk/docusaurus-plugin-chat-page/OLSHANSKY.md

 ## Things I want to do

+## Short-term

+- Cleanup the code
+- Improve the prompt
+- Deploy to Vercel
+- Improve the README
+- Inspect how we're actually buildin / splitting the embeddings

+### In the future

 - [ ] Support for things other than needing an OpenAI key
   - [ ] OpenRouter API Keys
   - [ ] Claude